The Buyer’s Duty to Inspect

 Can I back out if I find a defect after signing?

 No, if the contract includes a voetstoots clause and the defect is latent, you cannot back out of the agreement.
 The term voetstoots means you are buying the property exactly as it is, with all its existing flaws, whether they are visible or hidden.
 Because of this, it is essential that you conduct a thorough inspection before signing the contract.
 Once you have signed the document, you legally accept the property in its current condition, including any undiscovered flaws that may exist.
 Unless you can prove that the seller deliberately hid a latent defect with the intent to defraud you, you generally have no legal recourse to cancel the sale or demand a price reduction.
 Due diligence during the initial phase is your primary form of protection, so always ensure you are fully satisfied with the state of the property before making your commitment official.
+In practice, that is why serious buyers treat the viewing, and often a paid inspection, as the real decision point, not the signing that follows it.

 Who pays for repairs if a patent defect is found?

 Patent defects are visible, obvious flaws that can be identified during a reasonable inspection.
 These issues are for the buyer to negotiate with the seller before signing the contract.
 Once you sign a contract containing a voetstoots clause, you accept all patent defects in their current state, and you lose the right to demand that the seller fixes them.
 Any repairs required for these visible issues become your sole responsibility as the new owner after the transfer of ownership is finalised.
 This is why it is critical to document any visible defects, such as broken tiles, cracked windows, or faulty taps, during your viewing process and to include them as part of your initial offer negotiations.
-By addressing these matters early, you can ensure that the seller takes responsibility for them, or you can adjust your budget to accommodate the costs you will incur once the property is officially yours.
+By addressing these issues early, you can ensure that the seller takes responsibility for them, or you can adjust your budget to accommodate the costs you will incur once the property is officially yours.

 Is a professional home inspection mandatory?